2022 Edition

 - outlines specific competency expectations for each job category;

-- provides the opportunity for personnel to fulfill the continuing education requirements of their respective professions; and
+- provides opportunities for personnel to fulfill the continuing education requirements of their respective professions;

-- provides opportunities to support advancement within the organization and profession.
+- provides opportunities to support advancement within the organization and profession; and

 Examples: Educational methods can include, but are not limited to: